 27. Rolled oats

-Rolled oats are an excellent survival food, they are nutritious, satiating and they have a long shelf life.
+Rolled oats are an excellent survival food, they are nutritious, satiating, and have a long shelf life.
 Generally speaking, the shelf life of oats is around 12-18 months, but this is if you do not store them correctly.
-Make sure that you place them in an airtight container with oxygen and with a moisture absorber, this way you extend their shelf life.
+Make sure that you place them in an airtight container with oxygen and a moisture absorber, this way you extend their shelf life.